-From approximately December 2019 to March 2020, War Lake members conducted on-the-ground ATK caribou monitoring in the War Lake Traditional Use Area and participated in helicopter reconnaissance flights led by Manitoba Hydro's environmental consultants to estimate the species, number, and location of caribou in the region.
+From approximately December 2019 to March 2020, War Lake members conducted on-the-ground ATK caribou monitoring in the WLTUA and participated in helicopter reconnaissance flights led by Manitoba Hydro's environmental consultants to estimate the species, number, and location of caribou in the region.
+Water-up proceeded in winter and impoundment was delayed to the fall, following a decision taken by Manitoba Hydro after visiting with York Factory First Nation and Tataskweyak Cree Nation, and the onset of the COVID-19 pandemic.